• Skip to primary navigation

 Complete list of ingredients and amounts can be found in the recipe card below.

 • Peanut Butter – Use your favorite brand of creamy peanut butter.
-I find that all natural peanut butters don’t work quite as well for this recipe because they won’t firm up as well.
+I find that all-natural peanut butters don’t work quite as well for this recipe because they won’t firm up as well.
 So I use a standard variety of peanut butter.
-If you want to use an all natural peanut butter or other nut butter, you may need to store these in the fridge to keep them firm.

 • Honey – Honey adds sweetness to these bars and helps hold the cereal together.